Surihix/WhiteFilelistManager/Docs/ToolUsage.md

 - The path data has to be pasted in the JSON or Chunk_## text file according to the filecode sequence. (this will be the first number after the `|` character, if you had used the ***Generate TXT Output*** option)
 <br>For example let's say your generated path data has a filecode value of `152900` and there is a filecode and path data in the JSON or Chunk_## text file, that has a filecode value of `152800`. your newly generated path data would have to be after the `152800` path data.

-- If you are repacking the new file back into the white archive and you want your file to be compressed when repacking, then you can set the third `0` from the virtual path data, to `1`. for example, if your generated path data's virtual path is `0:0:0:mot/pc/sk_c001_lt/s1.white.win32.bin`, then it should be `0:0:1:mot/pc/sk_c001_lt/s1.white.win32.bin`. make sure you do not do this for `.scd` type files as they should always be stored uncompressed inside the white archive.
+- If you are repacking the new file back into the white archive and you want your file to be compressed when repacking, then you can set the third `0` from the virtual path data, to `1`.
+<br>For example, if your generated path data's virtual path is `0:0:0:mot/pc/sk_c001_lt/s1.white.win32.bin`, then it should be `0:0:1:mot/pc/sk_c001_lt/s1.white.win32.bin`. make sure you do not do this for `.scd` type files as they should always be stored uncompressed inside the white archive.

-- After you have added your necessary path data, use the appropriate Repack options from the **Filelist Tools** section, to rebuild the data back to filelist format with the new file path(s). if you are trying to repack the file back into the white archive, you can use [WhiteBinTool's](https://github.com/Surihix/WhiteBinTools) `-r` switch's function, to repack new files into the archive using the newly rebuilt filelist.
+- After you have added your necessary path data, use the appropriate Repack options from the **Filelist Tools** section, to rebuild the data back to the filelist format. if you are trying to repack the new file back into the white archive, you can use the [WhiteBinTool's](https://github.com/Surihix/WhiteBinTools) `-r` repack function, to repack new files into the white archive, using the newly rebuilt filelist.

 - For any questions regarding this tool usage, general modding questions regarding the trilogy or for technical support, please reach out via the **Fabula Nova Crystalis modding community** discord server.